gitpan/Text-SenseClusters/Testing/clusterlabel/clusterlabeling/README.txt

 testA3.sh tests clusterlabeling.pl for unique labels.
-testA4.sh tests clusterlabeling.pl with Pointwise Mutual Information (pmi) as the test of association. testA5.sh tests clusterlabeling.pl without stoplist.
+testA4.sh tests clusterlabeling.pl with Pointwise Mutual Information (pmi) as the test of association. testA5.sh tests clusterlabeling.pl without stoplist. testA6.sh tests clusterlabeling.pl for ngram parameter with trigram feature without stoplist (to see if we are capturing important phrases). testA7.sh tests clusterlabeling.pl for ngram parameter with trigram feature with stoplist.

 Conclusions:
 ---------------